-Examinations of June 18-25, 1938
+Examinations of June 19-26, 1937

-The College Entrance Examination Board will hold examinations in June, 1938, at more than three hundred points in this country, and abroad.
-A list of these places will be published about March 1, 1938.
-Requests that the examinations be held at particular points should be transmitted to the Executive Secretary of the College Entrance Examination Board not later than February 1, 1938.
+The College Entrance Examination Board will hold examinations in June, 1937, at over three hundred points in this country and abroad.
+A list of these places will be published about March 1, 1937.
+Requests that the examinations be held at particular points should be transmitted to the Secretary of the College Entrance Examination Board not later than February 1, 1937.